Who wants to design the NEA’s new logo?

 The new logo, Landesman says, should make that three-part definition come to life.
 Designers, start your engines.
 The deadline is February 26.
 The actual RFP is here.

-8 Responses to “Who wants to design the NEA’s new logo?”
+8 thoughts on “Who wants to design the NEA’s new logo?”

 “The US National Endowment for the Arts, seeking a new “Art Works” logo, confuses an RFP (Request for Proposals) with an RFFW (Request for Free Work), with only one lucky winner promised a $25,000 payoff.
 As Chairman Rocco Landesman tells us, “‘Art works’ is a reminder that arts workers are real workers with real jobs” — who work on spec, evidently.
 Sigh.”